paulEtse/chatApp/README.md

 ```
 java -jar chatApp.jar
 ```
-The app can work with or without servlet.
+In a windows system, you can just double-click the file chatApp.exe The app can work with or without servlet.
 To run the project with servlets, we just need set up the global variable subcription to true in the Global.java.
 This file contains global configurations of the project.
 > subcription = true<br>